Michelle Maykin: Project Michelle

 Originally started by Maykin, her family, and close friends, the project itself was an effort to find a bone marrow match for Maykin as well as for others who needed bone marrow transplants.
 Gaining nationwide attention, the project grew into a volunteer effort that has sustained itself through much community support.
-The campaign launched teams in over ten cities that organized more than 300 registration drives in participating schools, community centers, religious centers, and small and large companies.
+The campaign launched teams in over ten cities that organized ~350 registration drives in participating schools, community centers, religious centers, and small and large companies.
 Maykin's efforts received support from many celebrities in the Asian American community, such as American television personality Yul Kwon, who helped raise awareness for Project Michelle and the need for more bone marrow donors in the Asian American and other ethnic communities.